owainevans/vcx/README.md

 1. Get IPython 1.x (latest stable version).

 2. Copy vent_magic.py to IPython profile startup directory.
-Try following at the terminal to get config: 'ipython locate config' Then find the 'startup' folder.
+Try following at the terminal to get config:
+'ipython locate config'.

+Then find the 'startup' folder.
 On my Ubuntu 1204 the full directory is:

 ~/.config/ipython/profile_default/startup

 3. Cell magics are '%%vl' and '%%vp'.
 Currently one must use '%%vp', which converts as follows:

 [ASSUME x 1] -> ripl.assume('x','1')

 Note that OBSERVE only works when its first argument is a variable.

 4. Code example: